8.3.8. Prometheus#

 • Karma: dashboard to monitor alerts managed by Alertmanager.

-• ipmi_exporter: translate ipmi data to http scrapable by Prometheus.
+• ipmi_exporter: translate ipmi data to http scrapable by Prometheus (not installed by default).

-• snmp_exporter: translate snmp data to http scrapable by Prometheus.
+• snmp_exporter: translate snmp data to http scrapable by Prometheus (not installed by default).

-Which means all of these services will, by default, be running on the same management host.
+Which means all of these services will, be running on the same management host.

 To manage what server part of the role should install and setup, defaults variables can be used.
 The following variables, with their default values shown here, are available: